ares524/questionnaire/README.md

 ## Configuring

-If you configure a .env file (just copy [.env.example](https://github.com/sunshine1004-dev/questionnaire/.env.example) over to '.env' and 'env.local and then fill in the options) you can configure a range of options.
+If you configure a .env file (just copy [.env.example](https://github.com/sunshine1004-dev/questionnaire/.env.example) over to '.env' and 'env.local' and then fill in the options) you can configure a range of options.

-## Further reading

 ### Hosting options

 You can host your Next.js site with any hosting provider.
 It works great with providers like Vercel, Heroku, Amazon Web Service, Google Cloud Platform, Microsoft Azure, DigitalOcean and others.

+## Further reading